-Resource , I J core resources (processor) meters are displayed.
+Resource Type of usable CPU core resources (processor) The following parameters are displayed.
 PROC CPU core resources.
 The unit is cores.
-In Use system If communication v U core resources currently used in the with Hypervisor cannot be established, the U core resources currently used in the Installed Number of the CPU core resources installed to the system COD Permitted Number of the CPU Activations which have been installed Status Any of the following ng CoD statuses OK Indicates that there is enough number of CPU Activations for the CPU core resources in use.
+In Use Number of the CPU core resources currently used in the system If communication with Hypervisor cannot be established, the number of the CPU core resources currently used in the system becomes 0.
+Installed Number of the CPU core resources installed to the system COD Permitted Number of the CPI U Activations which have been installed Status Any of the following CoD statuses OK Indicates that there is enough number of CPU Activations for the CPU core resources in use.
 In addition, the number of the remaining CPU Activations which can be used.
-VIOLATION There are some violation of CPU Activation.
-The number of the CPU core resources in use which exceeds the
+There are some violation of CPU Activation.

-Activation.
 The number of the CPU core resources in use which exceeds the number of the CPU Activations available is displayed.
 May occur if the total number of used CPU core resources exceeds the total number of CPU Activations, that can be allotted to the whole system.